Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-first-incident/index.md

 Here's how it happened:

 1. Attempted to run talosctl upgrade from 1.4.6 to 1.4.7 for single node.
-2. Forgot '--preserve' flag which should be used when upgrading clusters using Rook(citation?).
+2. Forgot '--preserve' flag which I thought was required when upgrading clusters with rook[^1]
 3. Aborted upgrade (CTRL+C).
 Node had not yet cordoned, but still went through with attempt.
 4. Booted into 1.4.7.
 Then rebooted and rolled back to 1.4.6.